rfivesix/hypertrack/documentation/sleep/sleep_current_state.md

-# Sleep Module — Current Source of Truth (Working-Copy Audit)
+# Sleep Module

-This is the canonical technical reference for Sleep as implemented in the **current working copy**.
+This is the canonical technical reference for Sleep as currently implemented.

 ## Scope and guardrails

-- Source of truth: code under `lib/features/sleep/**` plus integration callers in `lib/screens/*`.
+- Current implementation: code under `lib/features/sleep/**` plus integration callers in `lib/screens/*`.
 - This document describes implemented behavior only.
 - Ambiguities are labeled explicitly when code signals multiple possible interpretations.